WPTK/writing-samples/README.md

 * Apache Subversion
 * Articulate (including Storyline 360 and Rise)
 * Learning Management Systems (LMS) such as TalentLMS, D2L Brightspace, Blackboard, and Degreed.com
-* Various CRM and call routing systems (Salesforce Classic and Lightning, Avaya, Dialpad, Aircall, Five9)
+* Various CRM and call routing systems (Salesforce Classic and Lightning, Avaya, RingCentral, Dialpad, Aircall, Five9)

 Note: Downloading files may make them easier to view.
 Depending on your resolution, they may look rather large due to Github's formatting.